-Prosperity Together coalition partners will use their respective experience and knowledge to continue funding programs that are proven effective in their communities and states.
-Examples of the types of programs that will be funded include:
+Prosperity Together’s coalition partners used their respective experience and knowledge to fund programs that were proven to be effective in their communities and states.
+Examples of the types of programs that were be funded included:

 For more than 30 years, public women’s foundations and women’s funds within community foundations have targeted their programming and resources to create pathways to economic security for low-income women and their families in America.
 With demonstrated expertise and leadership, women’s foundations are uniquely positioned to lead this work at the state and national levels.

-Prosperity Together catalyzes resources and partnerships around women’s economic security, increases awareness of the impact and influence of women’s foundations, and demonstrates the investment, experience, and leadership dedicated to women’s economic security.
+Prosperity Together catalyzed resources and partnerships around women’s economic security, increased awareness of the impact and influence of women’s foundations, and demonstrated the investment, experience, and leadership dedicated to women’s economic security.

-Following the collective investment announcement at The White House, the Prosperity Together Advisory Committee identified several pillars of work to advance our collective goals.
-These pillars of work are being carried forward by workgroups composed of Prosperity Together partners and their staffs.
+Following the collective investment announcement at The White House, the Prosperity Together Advisory Committee identified several pillars of work to advance its collective goals.
+These pillars of work were then carried forward by workgroups composed of Prosperity Together partners and their staffs.

 Too often women face barriers to securing jobs in non-traditional sectors – fields that can offer an opportunity for women and men to earn almost equivalent wages.
 Facing the challenges of an industry-wide culture, women often self-select out of manufacturing and other trades—fields they do not consider as viable employment options.